 A special gauge to many shotgunners, the 20 gauge is what many used to take their first shots.
 And it remains the choice today for many hunters and competition shooters.

-The 20 gauge began life as a muzzle loader with a 0.615 inch diameter bore.
-Just as the 10, 12 and 16 gauges evolved into being packaged in paper cartridges and then today's familiar plastic hulls, so too did the 20 gauge, the only difference being that 20 gauge hulls are colored yellow.
-The choice of yellow as the color for 20 gauge shells was intentional.
-The yellow color draws the attention of shooters who might have different shotguns in different gauges to make sure they don't accidentally load a 20 gauge shell in the wrong gun and ruin their shotgun or possibly harm themselves.
+The 20 gauge began life as a muzzle loader with a 0.615-inch diameter bore.
+Just as the 10, 12 and 16 gauges evolved into being packaged in paper cartridges, and eventually in today's familiar plastic hulls, so did the 20 gauge (the only difference being that 20 gauge hulls are colored yellow).
+The choice of yellow as the color for 20 gauge shells was intentional, as it draws the attention of shooters who might have different shotguns in different gauges to make sure they don't accidentally load a 20 gauge shell in the wrong gun – which would ruin their shotgun or possibly harm themselves.

 Shooters today will find a wide variety of 20 gauge ammunition for their shotguns.
-Shot sizes available range from large buckshot on one end of the scale to diminutive #8 and #9 on the other end, pellets which are great for hunting small birds and shooting skeet.
-Federal and Winchester recognize the market potential and value of the 20 gauge for personal protection at home, and are include it in their product lines for self defense.
-The 20 gauge is a great choice for applications as different as bird hunting in the field or protecting your house.
+Shot sizes available range from large buckshot on one end of the scale to diminutive #8 and #9 on the other end.
+Federal and Winchester recognize the market potential and value of the 20 gauge for personal protection at home, and are including it in their product lines for self defense.
+The 20 gauge is a great choice for applications as varied as bird hunting in the field to protecting your house.